Mark A Nicholas

 About me

-I have previously trained with Dr. Betsy Murray at the National Institute of Mental Health studying cortical and subcortical contributions to learning, value and decision making.
-I graduated from Carnegie Mellon University with a Bachelor's degree in Neuroscience where I trained with Dr. Sandra Kuhlman (current faculty at University of Buffalo) studying functional plasticity in the visual cortex.
+I previously trained with Dr. Betsy Murray at the National Institute of Mental Health studying cortical and subcortical contributions to learning, value and decision making.
+I graduated from Carnegie Mellon University with a Bachelor's degree in Neuroscience where I trained with Dr. Sandra Kuhlman (current faculty at University at Buffalo) studying functional plasticity in the visual cortex.

 I am passionate about scientific education and outreach.
 Both in lab and in the classroom I try to get students to master the material by learning to solve the problem at hand.
 From 2022 to 2024, I was the course instructor for Advanced Systems Neuroscience at Carnegie Mellon.